paullyvenne/paullygpt/README.md

 ![PaullyGPT client in Powershell](images/paullygpt1.png)

 ## BONUS - INDYGPT - A choose your own procedurally generated text based adventures game - Unlimited Adventure and Customizable
-* INDYGPT.ps1 is an engaging text-adventure encounter based on Indiana Jones as example of the power for OpenAI GPT directives and PaullyGPT Powershell module.
+* INDYGPT.ps1 is an engaging text-adventure encounter based on Indiana Jones as example of the power of OpenAI GPT directives and PaullyGPT Powershell module.

 ![IndyGPT AI powered text-based adventure game](images/indygpt1.png)

-# Main Scripts
-* Paullygpt.ps1 - Primary script to run PaullyGPT in Minimalistic Mode
-* IndyGPT.ps1 - A example of PaullyGPT module with text-adventure directives.

 ## Instructions
 1. From Github, click the green CODE button to download zip file into a writable folder on a Windows compatible machine